Bonnie Geld, MSW

 Director of Operations and Communications

 Director of Operations and Communications, has 30 years’ experience in the healthcare field.
 She started her career as an Admitting Coordinator for a Massachusetts hospital and continues to consult on admitting processes.
-She joined the team at The Center for Case Management 18 years ago and works closely with the President and Vice President.
+She joined the team at The Center for Case Management 18 years ago and works direclty with the President.
 As the Director of Operations and Communications she oversees the daily operations of the business, assists both consultants and clients, manages the marketing, and is involved with proposal and contract writing.
-Ms. Hall is also the Executive Director for the Credentialing Advisory Board for Case Management Administrator Certification (CMAC).
-Sue is a strong advocate for women with addictions, and spends a great deal of her time helping women ‘Dress for Success’ as they re-enter the work force.
+Ms. Hall is the former Executive Director for the Credentialing Advisory Board for Case Management Administrator Certification (CMAC).
+Sue is a strong advocate for women with addictions.

 Kimberly Barry, BSN, MS, RN, CMAC